-The PhD in Public Health, Environmental Health concentration curriculum includes core public health coursework (15 credits); quantitative methods and statistics (12 credits); professional issues (7 credits); concentration area (35 credits); supervised research (3 credits); supervised teaching (3 credits); and dissertation research (15 credits).
-Visit here for more information about the PhD curriculum.
+The PhD in Public Health with a concentration in Environmental Health will require a minimum of 90 post-baccalaureate credit hours.
+These credits will include core public health coursework (15 credits); quantitative methods and statistics (12 credits); professional issues (6 credits); environmental health concentration core courses and electives (36 credits); supervised teaching (3 credits); and dissertation research (18 credits).

 Funding Your Studies

 Students are only accepted to our PhD program if the department can provide a stipend and tuition waiver.
 Students are typically expected to pay minimal fees during their tenure in the program.
 Funding for PhD students may come from intramural (fellowships, department funds, etc) or extramural (Grants) sources.